borelli28/security-onion-install-tutorial/README.md

 - When is done downloading, verify the SHA256 hash of file.
 You can find the SHA256 hash in the download page of Ubuntu.

-- Now we press "New" to start to creating out Ubuntu VM:
+- Now we press "New" to start creating out Ubuntu VM:

 ![alt text](./images/ubuntu-0.png)